Jan 7, 2025 | Divi Resources

 2. Rule: The second event that occurs after the trigger is the rule.
 It decides what is going to happen after the trigger.
 It is the action that is done after the user system initiates the stimulus.
 For example, when you press the lock button on your car key fob, the car locks automatically.

 3. Feedback: It is the verification signal or response to the user’s interactions that their signal is acknowledged.
-This can be in the form of either sound, visual cue, vibration, or something else.
+This can be in the form of either a sound, a visual cue, vibration, or something else.

 4. Loop and Modes: These determine the length of the microinteractions as well as how they behave under certain conditions, whether they will repeat themselves or stop.